 The Occupational Pensions Plans (Administration, Investment, Charges and Governance) (Amendment) Regulations 2021 introduced new requirements for trustees of 'relevant' occupational pension schemes to calculate and publish the investment returns for the Plan's default arrangements, any additional default arrangements and those self-select investment options in which members have invested, after taking account of transaction costs and charges.

-The following tables provide the net investment disclosures as at 31 March 2022.
+The following tables provide the net investment disclosures as at 31 March 2023 for all funds available to members.
 The Trustees have taken account of the statutory guidance when preparing these disclosures.

 (i) Default investment strategy